Adiabatic Quantum Computing: Universality of AQC

 We now review the construction in \cite{Somma:2013to} in some detail.
 To place it in context, note that the universality results we reviewed thus far can be summarized as follows: Any quantum circuit specified by unitary gates $U_1, \dots, U_Q$ can be simulated by an adiabatic quantum evolution involving frustration-free Hamiltonians: $H(s) = \sum^L_{k=1} a_k(s) \Pi_k(s)$.
 The ground state of the final Hamiltonian $H(1)$ has large overlap with the output state of the quantum circuit.
 Moreover, $L$ is polynomial in $Q$, and $\Pi_k$ denotes nearest-neighbor, two-body interactions between spins of corresponding many-body systems in one- or two-dimensional lattices.
 The inverse minimum gap of $H(s)$ is polynomial in $Q$, and hence so is the duration of the adiabatic simulation.

 Now, consider a frustration-free Hamiltonian \beq H(s)=\sum_{k=1}^L a_k \Pi_k(s)\ , \eeq where each $\Pi_k(s)$ is a projector for all $s\in[0,1]$, and is a local operator.
 Denote the eigenvalues of this Hamiltonian by $\{\lambda_j\}$, where $\lambda_1=0$ is the ground state energy.
 Then, take the Hamiltonian \beq \bar{H}(s)=\sum_{k=1}^L \sqrt{a_k} \Pi_k(s) \otimes (\ketbra{k}{0} + \ketbra{0}{k})\ , \eeq where $\ket{0}$ and $\ket{k}$ are ancilla registers defined over one and $\log_2(L)$ qubits, respectively.
 It can be shown that $\bar{H}(s)$ has the desired properties, i.e., if $\ket{\psi(s)}$ was the ground state of $H$, then $\ket{\psi(s)}\ket{10\cdots 0}$ is a (degenerate) zero-eigenvalue eigenstate of $\bar{H}$ and the eigenvalues of $\bar{H}(s)$ are $\{\pm \sqrt{\lambda_j}\}$ [the proof is given in Appendix B of \cite{Somma:2013to}].
-Thus, the gap has been quadratically amplified, and one can evolve with $\bar{H}$ to transform eigenstates to eigenstates and simulate the original quantum circuit with a quadratic speedup over the simulation involving $H$.
+Thus, the gap has been quadratically amplified, and one can evolve with $\bar{H}$ to transform eigenstates at $s=0$ to eigenstates at $s = 1$ and simulate the original quantum circuit with a quadratic speedup over the simulation involving $H$.

 In general $\bar{H}(s)$ will be $\log_2(L)$-local due to the appearance of $\ket{k}$.
 To avoid these many-body interactions one can represent $\ket{k}$ using a unary encoding, i.e., $\ket{k} \mapsto \ket{0\dots 010\dots 0}$ (with $1$ at the $k$-th position).
-In this single-particle subspace the new Hamiltonian becomes \beq \bar{H}(s)=\sum_{k=1}^L \sqrt{a_k} \Pi_k(s) \otimes (\sigma_{k}^+\sigma_{0}^- + \sigma_{k}^-\sigma_{0}^+)\ , \eeq where $\sigma^\pm = (\sigma^x\pm i\sigma^y)/2$ are Pauli raising and lowering operators (similar to the idea used in the Pagerank algorithm, Sec.~\ref{sec:pagerank-gap}).
+In this single-particle subspace the new Hamiltonian becomes \beq \bar{H}(s)=\sum_{k=1}^L \sqrt{a_k} \Pi_k(s) \otimes (\sigma_{k}^+\sigma_{0}^- + \sigma_{k}^-\sigma_{0}^+)\ , \eeq where $\sigma^\pm = (\sigma^x\pm i\sigma^y)/2$ are Pauli raising and lowering operators.
 Note that since each $\Pi_k(s)$ interacts with the same qubit $0$ of the new register, if the original $H$ was geometrically local, then $\bar{H}$ is not, i.e., it has a central spin geometry.

 One more issue that needs to be dealt with is the degeneracy of the zero eigenvalue.
 To remove this degeneracy from contributions within the single-particle subspace one can add a penalty term $\frac{1}{4}\sqrt{\Delta}(\ident+\sigma^z_0)$ to $\bar{H}(s)$, which penalizes all states with qubit $0$ in $\ket{0}$; the relevant spectral gap in the single-particle subspace is then still of order $\sqrt{\Delta}$.
 To remove additional degeneracy from the many-particle subspaces one can add penalties for states that belong to such subspaces.
 Adding $Z= (L-2)\ident-\sum_{k=0}^L \sigma_k^z$ achieves this since it acts as a penalty that grows with the Hamming weight $a$ of states in the $a$-particle subspace.
 Thus